at-cg/minichain/data/v1.3/README.md

 **Step 1:** Data preparation
 - Download 61 major histocompatibility complex (MHC) sequences from the Human Pangenome Reference Consortium (HPRC).
 These are available on [Zenodo](https://zenodo.org/records/6617246).
 - We use the MHC sequence from CHM13 T2T assembly as the reference during graph construction.
-We exclude the MHC sequence from GRCh38.
+We do not use the MHC sequence from GRCh38.
 - Using 60 haplotypes, we build a pangenome graph by augmenting structural variations (SVs) with [Minigraph](https://github.com/lh3/minigraph).
 - Subsequently, we align each haplotype back to the pangenome graph with [Minigraph](https://github.com/lh3/minigraph) using `-cx asm` flag.
 We use these alignments to store haplotype paths in the GFA file.